LukaLambrecht/HH-gridpack-generation/README.md

 This creates a `.grid` file named `Virt_full_+1.0000E+00_+1.0000E+00_+0.0000E+00_+0.0000E+00_+0.0000E+00.grid` in the chosen working directory `workdir_powheg_ggHH_kl_1p00_kt_1p00_c2_0p00`.

-These grid preprocessing steps can be run in one go using the script `preprocess_grid_files.sh` in the `tools` subdirectory.
+**For convenience:** these grid preprocessing steps can be run in one go using the script `preprocess_grid_files.sh` in the `tools` subdirectory.
 It takes one cmd-line arg, namely the working directory.
 So in this case:

 ```
 cd tools